yongwonshin/yongwonshin.github.io/docs/index.markdown

 layout: home
 title: "Home"
 ---
 I'm graduate student in Graduate School of Artificial Intelligence at POSTECH.
-I'm interested in developing compiler and runtime for Processing-in-Memory DRAM system.
+I'm interested in developing a compiler and runtime for modern heterogeneous systems.

 Lab homepage is at [SysLab](http://syslab.postech.ac.kr/)